WHAT'S ON >

 We also encourage our students to be involved in the CU at their college or university.
 These mission teams, an arm of the local churches, are active in evangelism on campus and there are various opportunities to serve.

-If you are new to Gilcomston, please make yourself known to Philippa LInd– if she doesn't make herself known to you first!
+If you are new to Gilcomston, please make yourself known to Graham Wintour – if he doesn't make himself known to you first!